jsto890/Immortal/README.md

-# Lockit-HID
+# Immortal

 A comprehensive hardware interface development project consisting of three main components for professional audio/video production environments.

 ## Overview

-Lockit-HID is a collection of tools and applications designed for professional media production workflows, focusing on timecode synchronization, serial communication testing, and advanced Stream Deck integration.
+Immortal is a collection of tools and applications designed for professional media production workflows, focusing on timecode synchronization, serial communication testing, and advanced Stream Deck integration.

 ## Project Components